albreis/router/README.md

 });
 ```

-Agora também épossivel acessar uma instância do Router a partir do método:
+Agora também é possivel acessar uma instância do Router a partir do método:

 ```php
 $router = new Albreis\Router;